RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Configure keyboard and controllers**

 This tool provides configuration of button mappings for the keyboard and controllers, as explained [here](USERGUIDE.md#input-device-configuration).
 Normally this is not required as ES-DE automatically configures all input devices, but button customizations may be useful in some special situations.
+You may also need to run this tool if you have an unusual controller which could not be automatically configured.
 Be aware that custom button mappings will not change the help icons or help text.

 ### Game collection settings